SciDAS/dtp-personal/README.md

 All containers are mounted to the same PVC, the idea is that users can easily move data to and from Kubernetes clusters and multiple servers with a single deployment.

-Currently, only interactive mode is supported.
-In the future, these transfers will be able to happen in the background and be used by other applications.

 Right now, the supported protocols are:

  - Globus Connect Personal